All In Accessibility Standards

 BE 5.
 Facilities

-These standards focus on non-creative spaces and rooms.
+These Standards focus on non-creative spaces and rooms.
 They cover the main facilities that help visitors feel comfortable.
 They also provide guidance for staff and back-of-house areas.
-These standards explain built environment accessibility, including key measurements and features of accessible toilets.
+These Standards explain built environment accessibility, including key measurements and features of accessible toilets.

-The Rest and Support Spaces standard provides guidance for prayer rooms, first aid areas, and smoking areas.
+The Rest and Support Spaces Standard provides guidance for prayer rooms, first aid areas, and smoking areas.
 This is based on accessibility principles from building regulations.
 This guidance is also relevant for similar facility spaces.

 BE 5.01 Toilets